gomdopi/dev-env-setup/zsh/README.md

   - **${TOKEN}**

-    > Required for access to github's APIs to create repos via CLI
+    > Required for access to GitHub's APIs to create repos via CLI
     ```
     ...
     repository_name=${PWD##*/}